 NLF: Boards and other Grantees must ensure that the following definitions are used when implementing priority of service:

-Veteran—an individual who served in the active military, naval, or air service and who was discharged or released from such service under conditions other than dishonorable, as specified in 38 USC §101(2).
+Veteran—an individual who served in the active military, naval, air, or space service and who was discharged or released from such service under conditions other than dishonorable, as specified in 38 USC §101(2).
 Active service includes full-time duty in the National Guard or a Reserve component, other than full-time duty for training purposes only.
 (Note: This definition does not apply to eligibility for services provided by Disabled Veterans’ Outreach Program or Local Veterans’ Employment Representatives staff.)

 Federal qualified spouse—the spouse of: